Liaozhenting/interactive-questionnaire/README.md

 If the selected option for question 1 is 1, display question 2.

-This project is for learning purposes.
+This project is for learning and showing skills purposes.
 In actual frontend development, if a low-code platform is not utilized, it is even possible to directly write a complete JavaScript code segment for the backend to pass to the frontend to execute and control the logic of a questionnaire.
+Using DSL is not necessary...

 (Under development...)